vchrisb/wpPretix/README.md

 * `pretix_filter`: Filter by meta data attributes

 At least `pretix_event` needs to be set in the post/event.
 Shortcode attributes do have precedence.

+### Usage with additional fields (The Events Calendar Pro)

+[The Events Calendar Pro](https://theeventscalendar.com/products/wordpress-events-calendar/) does not support custom fields with recurring events.
+Therefore "additional fields", a pro feature, needs to be used.
+The same fields as with custom fields can be set with the addition of the following:

+* `pretix_subevents`: A Json object with pairs of `eventID`:`subevent` to specify subevent in a recurring event `{"10000568":3740637,"10000569":3747303}`